 This gets more likely as your pregnancy progresses.
 As the uterus expands, it pushes on the veins which return blood from your legs.
 If you change position quickly or get up too suddenly, blood doesn’t get to your brain as quickly as it normally would.
 This can make you feel quite lightheaded.

 Problems with digestion

-At the start of your pregnancy nausea and vomiting may occur.
+At the start of your pregnancy nausea and vomiting may occur, often referred to as morning sickness.
 This may be due to increased HCG levels.
 These symptoms usually settle down in about 8 weeks.
 That’s often not the end of stomach problems though.
 During the late stages of pregnancy, your gastrointestinal tract tends to slow down.
 This can cause bloating and constipation.
 At the same time, progesterone causes the muscles in the esophagus to relax, leading to acid reflux and the accompanying discomfort.
 Your growing uterus also puts increased pressure on your stomach.
 No wonder you may be feeling uncomfortable after meals!

 In the very early stages of pregnancy, your nipples and areola will become darker.
 Later in the journey, you may notice increased pigmentation in other areas of the body.
 The line that goes from your belly button to your pelvis is often affected.
 You may also see splotches of color on your cheeks and forehead.

 Pregnancy is a joyous time but you may find it difficult to deal with all the changes.
 Try not to panic as symptoms come and go and your body starts to look different.
 Your doctor should be happy to answer any queries you may have.